 If you have a car, the more you can go on a roadtrip.
 If you don’t, get a bicycle or a motorcycle.
 A friend who lives in Cebu goes places on his motorcycle almost every week.
 Another travel freak I know has toured Puerto Princesa on a bike and went went up the mountains in Bataan to marvel at the blue waters of the cove.
 It’s eco-friendly, he said.

 Traveling doesn’t always mean a long trip by plane, okay?
 In your two days off from work, you can explore the nooks of the city, or go to a museum, or take a jeepney and spend the weekend discovering the countryside.
 Before I left Manila, I devoted two weekends to photowalk just to document the things I would miss.
 I was surprised by the things I saw and I wish I had done that early.

 11. Maximize your airline’s perks.

 If you’re a frequent flyer, make sure you take advantage of the free miles from your airline.
 Philippine Airlines (PAL) has its Mabuhay Miles Travel Card that allows you to earn miles not only through flying but also through shopping and services from its partner merchants.
 Cebu Pacific also has its Get Go Rewards Program that makes flying for free possible.

 With these 11 tips, I hope you will be able to see more of the Philippines this year.
-When you wrote “surfing” in your NY’s resolution, I hope you were serious about surfing in Siargao and not just surfing the net.
+I hope, when you wrote “surfing” in your NY’s resolution, you were serious about surfing in Siargao and not just surfing the net.